DevRobertKadikilo/sms-api-sample/README.md

 ### Opening Issues

-If you encounter a bug with `our API` we would like to hear about it.
+If you encounter a bug with our `API` we would like to hear about it.
+You can contact us through [here](https://fullstackteamsix.com/contacts.html).

 ## Features